pmuens/awesome-serverless/README.md

 - [Building a serverless GeoSearch GraphQL API](https://serverless.com/blog/build-geosearch-graphql-api-aws-appsync-elasticsearch/) - How to build a serverless GeoSearch GraphQL API using AWS AppSync & Elasticsearch.
 - [6 things I've learned using serverless](https://read.acloud.guru/six-months-of-serverless-lessons-learned-f6da86a73526) - Post about the lessons learned using serverless technologies 6 months in.
 - [Solving Event Sourcing at Go-JEK](https://blog.gojekengineering.com/a-tale-of-two-lambdas-solving-event-sourcing-at-go-jek-149884d898a1) - Post on how the "Team Lambda" at Go-JEK solved Event Sourcing.
+- [Building a serverless multi-region backend solution](https://read.acloud.guru/adding-support-for-vpc-build-a-serverless-multi-region-active-active-backend-solution-d80d25157688) - How to build a serverless multi-region backend solution within a VPC.

 ## Screencasts